 - You will see a summary (# of records and Amount) and list of transaction activity below.
 Click View Full Report to open the report in a new window or send an email copy of the report in .csv format.
 You can also Print or create a Custom Export of the report from this area.

 - From the View Full Report popup window, select how you would like to view the report using the radio buttons.
-If needed, enter the email address you would like to receive the file, then click Get Report.
+If an emailed report is needed, the email address of the logged in user will auto-fill.
+Then click Get Report.